Delaware • New Jersey • Pennsylvania

 - Links to Other Web Sites, Papers, and Reports

-IWRSS is a new federal initiative supported by a consortium consisting of the U.S. Geological Survey, U.S. Army Corps of Engineers, and the National Oceanic and Atmospheric Administration (NOAA).
+IWRSS is a federal initiative supported by a consortium consisting of the U.S. Geological Survey, U.S. Army Corps of Engineers, and the National Oceanic and Atmospheric Administration (NOAA).
 These federal partner agencies are collaborating to design, develop, and implement a national water modeling and information services framework to:

 - Infuse new hydrologic science into current water resource management;